+Property & Change from previous report

+Community Facilities There is no change to that reported in the previous financial

+Management report.

+Management Tepon.

+Budget £17.4m Financial Impact of COVID-19

 There is an underlying loss of income of £1.0m forecast due

+Variation C1 Em (80/) , ,

-to the COVID-19 pandemic.
-This includes the loss of income on purchased meals across the Summer term and into the Autumn.
-The majority of the unachieved income will be recovered through the Sales, Fees and Charges Income Guarantee Scheme funded by MHCLG.
-The remaining £0.1m pressure will be funded by the COVID-19 budget for
+Variation -£1.5m (8%) to the COVID-19 pandemic.
+This includes the loss of

+underspend income on purchased meals across the Summer term and

+into the Autumn.
+The majority of the unachieved income will

+RAG rating be recovered through the Sales, Fees and Charges Income

+Amber Guarantee Scheme funded by MHCLG.
+The remaining

+7 (1160) £0.1m pressure will be funded by the COVID-19 budget for

-Outcomes Achieved
+Outcomes Achieved costs and income losses.

 Yes

+Key Issues

 None to be reported.